 - The pizza peel has a sophisticated design.

-This best-perforated pizza peel comes with an anodized aluminum paddle to offer better wear and corrosion resistance.
+HOMEFAVOR Perforated Pizza Peel is the best-perforated pizza peel.
+It comes with an anodized aluminium paddle to offer better wear and corrosion resistance.
 It’s because the thin film of anodized aluminum prevents the oxidation of the metal.
 It has sloping edges, making turning and removing pizza a breeze.

 As far as the handle is concerned, it’s long enough to put the pizza in a large oven.
 Moreover, it features insulating plastic at the end of the handle to protect your hands from the indirect effects of heating.